 “Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me.”
 (Matthew 25:40)

-Unfortunately, Some Christians assume we must believe in eternal punishment, or people would have no reason to do good.
+Unfortunately, some Christians assume we must believe in eternal punishment, or people would have no reason to do good.
 These religions try to scare people into obeying laws, yet fear does not make the laws right.
 Tyrants invented the moral codes, which the employees of inquisitions and concentration camps enforced.
 This kind of lawful evil has been a problem throughout the history of civilization.
-Progressives want to fix these problems by inventing better laws.
+Progressives aim to address these issues by enacting more effective laws.
 Let us consider another solution.
 Our sense of right or wrong never comes from a moral code.
 The good comes from our social behavior.
-Kindness, charity, and love all come from our biology.
+Kindness, charity, and love are all rooted in our biology.
 What if people could eliminate moral codes and still be moral?

 When religious people scream and wave their arms around, insisting their way is better, ask to see the evidence of this better way.
 Ask such questions, and do not dull your mind by bowing the way Muslims do or singing the way Christians do.
-Instead of following ancient superstition, try to make the best of the life you’re living right now and find better places for answers than the Bible or Qur’an.
-The insecure need a God who agrees with them, but putting words in God’s mouth does not make the word right.
-The good in the world exists, even if God considers it wrong.
-Just look around to find reasons to choose to do good.
+Instead of following ancient superstition, try to make the best of the life you’re living right now and find better places for answers than the Bible or the Qur’an.
+The insecure need a God who agrees with them, but putting words in God’s mouth does not make the words right.
+Why assume that God knows what is right?
+Perhaps even God emerged from cosmic chaos and lives in the process of learning.
+What if the good in the world exists, even if God considers it wrong?
+Take a moment to look around and find reasons to choose to do good.

 The ends justify the means only in hypothetical situations.
 In reality, no end is the end of the story.
 The bad stuff you did could hurt you or someone else.
 Life is a learning experience.
-Though cultural traditions and biological instincts guide us, we develop a sense of right or wrong from interacting with each other, and good people learn by getting along with those around them.
-Good ethics require the art of knowing what to give or what to take.
+Although cultural traditions and biological instincts guide us, we develop a sense of right and wrong through interaction with others, and good people learn by getting along with those around them.
+Good ethics requires the art of knowing what to give or what to take.
 The choice is dictated by necessity, and no one moral code fits all situations.
-Though we decide without knowing what will happen, we minimize evil with fairness, honesty, and respect for boundaries.
+Although we make decisions without knowing what will happen, we minimize evil by practicing fairness, honesty, and respect for boundaries.
 You do not need God to appreciate these standards.
-Just imagine times when people did not apply these standards.
-Were the standards needed?
-Sometimes, perhaps.
-Also, the consequences are not the only criteria to follow.
-We can do good just to do good.
+Just imagine times when people did not apply these standards, and at that time, the standards felt necessary.
+Perhaps moral values become true when we need them.
+Ethics stems from the pursuit of values.
+We can explore values in the same way people discovered mathematics by engaging in mathematical reasoning.
+So even if there is no God to tell us right from wrong, we can figure it out for ourselves.
+Also, the consequences are not the only criterion to follow.
+We can do good simply for the sake of doing good.

 Section 5: Lawful Evil